 If your Dell system does not offer the DRAC platform, the Dell EMC OpenManage Server Administrator (OMSA) must be installed on your system in order to facilitate monitoring.

 Installation on Windows systems is fairly straightforward and can be accomplished by installing the latest version of Dell EMC OMSA.
-Visit the Dell EMC support website for download and installation instructions.
+For more information, see the Dell EMC support website for download and installation instructions.

 Note: For Windows 2012 Dell EMC OMSA 7.2 is needed.